wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 # User-Defined Detectors

-In some cases, it may prove useful to add a signature for attack detection manually.
-By default, Wallarm does not use regular expressions to detect attacks, but it does allow users to add additional signatures based on regular expressions.

 Wallarm provides the **Create regexp-based attack indicator** [rule](../../user-guides/rules/rules.md) to define your own attack signs that are described with the regular expressions.

 ## Creating and applying rule